Travel Insurance Plans for 40+ Travelers

 Another benefit is the flexibility to purchase a policy even after a trip has started [6].
 However, it’s worth noting that coverage is unavailable for travelers over 70 [6].
 For eligible customers, the Annual Multi-Trip Plan covers multiple trips within a year, with each trip lasting up to 45 days and emergency medical coverage of up to $100,000 per trip [5].

 For active travelers, the Explorer Plan strikes a balance between comprehensive protection and reasonable cost.
 Meanwhile, the Epic Plan, while pricier, offers the highest coverage limits for those seeking maximum security.
-Next, we’ll examine what Travel Guard has to offer to help you make a more informed decision.

 3. Travel Guard

-Travel Guard provides a range of plans tailored for older travelers, backed by 24/7 emergency support through service centers in Asia, Europe, and the Americas [8].
-Their plans – Essential, Preferred, and Deluxe – are designed to suit different travel needs and budgets.
+If you’re looking for the ‘heavy hitter’ of insurance that covers almost every scenario, Travel Guard is usually where people end up looking.
+Per their website: “Travel Guard offers a range of plans specifically for older travelers, providing 24/7 emergency support and a large network of service centers in Asia, Europe, and the Americas.
+Their plans – Essential, Preferred, and Deluxe – suit different travel needs and budgets.”
+[8]

 Here’s an example for a 65-year-old traveler spending a month in France with a $10,000 trip cost: